This plug-in redirects HTTP requests for specified host names (and optionally all sub-names).

 The default redirect URL (see first screen shot) is used whenever the plug-in receives a HTTP request which doesn't match any of the listed host names.
 The plug-in does not serve any DNS records for the default redirect, so to use this DNS records must exist elsewhere.

-NOTE: The plug-in also provides DNS records (A-records) for the specified host names - pointing to the IP address that the plug-in listens for HTTP requests on (or NAT mapped public IP).
+NOTE: The plug-in also provides DNS host records (A- / AAAA-records) for the specified host names - pointing to the IP address that the plug-in listens for HTTP requests on (or NAT mapped public IP).

 If DNS for the specified host names is hosted only on this one DNS server, then you don't need to setup any other DNS records for the host names.
 However if the host names are served by multiple DNS servers (more typical primary/secondary setup) then you do need to setup matching A-records in local zones etc. as usual.
 Makes sure to point such A-records to the (public) IP address that the plug-in listens for HTTP requests on.